W6RO – The Wireless Room Aboard the Queen Mary

 3. Your W6RO QSL card should arrive in your S.A.S.E. in about 6 to 8 weeks.

-QSL request.
-If you did comply with all of the above and we somehow mishandled your request, we mortal
+on a pending QSL request.
+If you did comply with all of the above and we somehow mishandled your request, we apologize.

 Thanks for your attention.